 How Do I Modify an Aircraft Bill of Sale Form?

-If you need to correct the aircraft bill of sale or other documentation related to your registration, fill out the Aircraft Re-Registration Application Form on the FAA website.
+The information on the bill of sale must match the information on the registration.
+If you need to correct it or other documentation related to your registration, fill out the Aircraft Re-Registration Application Form on the FAA website.